 That's a pretty standard price for music streaming services in the UK and US, and if you use it often enough can be a really good way to save money on buying albums and singles from iTunes.
 There's also the added bonus of saving space on your iPhone as the songs are stored in the cloud unless you download them for offline listening.

 You can sign up for a three-month trial of Apple Music here or by opening the Music app on your iPhone and tapping the For You tab.
 (You may need to open Settings and go to Music > Show Apple Music.)

 Amazon Prime Music

-Amazon Prime Music cannot be bought on its own; the music service is bundled as part of Prime Membership, which costs £79/$99 a year or £7.99/$12.99 a month - significantly less than Apple Music - and also includes next-day delivery, Amazon Prime Video and some Kindle freebies.
+Amazon Prime Music cannot be bought on its own; the music service is bundled as part of Prime membership, which costs £79/$99 a year or £7.99/$12.99 a month - significantly less than Apple Music - while also including next-day delivery, Amazon Prime Video and Amazon Prime Reading.